 Christie Barner is an acupuncturist with a Doctoral of Acupuncture and Oriental Medicine from Pacific College of Oriental Medicine in San Diego, CA. She is certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) to practice Acupuncture and Chinese Herbal Medicine.
-She holds national certification from the Council of Colleges of Acupuncture and Oriental Medicine (CCAOM) in Clean Needle Technique.
+She is trained by Dr. Travall Croom in the Synergy Facial technique, and holds national certification from the Council of Colleges of Acupuncture and Oriental Medicine (CCAOM) in Clean Needle Technique.
 She is licensed in NY and VT.

-Our goal is to use Traditional Medicine and modern research to provide high quality individualized care to help you meet your personal goals.
-Whether it is to decrease pain, gain mobility, get better sleep or have more comfortable cycles, we are here for you.
+Our goal is to use traditional medicine and modern research to provide high quality individualized care to help you meet your personal goals.
+Whether it is to decrease pain, gain mobility, maximize your sports performance, get better sleep or improve your appearance, we are here for you.

-We strive to provide a comfortable and relaxing atmosphere for all.
+We strive to provide a welcoming, comfortable, and relaxing atmosphere for all.
 Feel free to arrive early and enjoy a cup of tea.
 Allow yourself ample time to unwind and maximize the time you have set aside for self-care.

-Dr. Barner is trained in Chinese, Japanese, Korean, and auricular acupuncture techniques.
+Dr. Barner is trained in Chinese, Japanese, Korean, sports, facial rejuvenation and auricular acupuncture techniques.

 We have a large traditional herb pharmacy to provide patients with raw herbs, teas, granule, capsule and teapills.

 Nutrition is a huge component of wellness and healing.
-The right alterations to your diet and exercise regimen can make a tremendous difference in how you feel each day.
+The right alterations to your diet, stretching and exercise regimen can make a tremendous difference in how you feel each day.

 We strive to provide a comfortable and relaxing atmosphere for all.
 Please refrain from cell phone use during sessions, and speak in moderate tones.
-You are welcome to bring your own ipod to listen to, and feel free to arrive early and enjoy a cup of tea.
-Allow yourself ample time to unwind.
+You are welcome to bring your own headphones to listen to, and feel free to arrive early and enjoy a cup of tea.
+Allow yourself ample time to unwind!

-We accept payment via cash, check, debit and all major credit cards except American Express.
+We accept payment via cash, check, debit and all major credit cards.
 We also accept FSA debit cards, if you have a flex spending account set up with your employer.
 Acupuncture is a tax-deductible health expense, for which we can provide you with invoices or end of year statements for your convenience.

 Payment is due at time of service.
 Please call for our current rates.